nederhof/imagealign/README.md

 ## Preparation

-Make sure that packages numpy, cv2, PIL are available.
+Make sure that Python packages numpy, cv2, PIL are available.
 Installing is typically by:

 ```
 pip install numpy